 It will introduce the language of quantum computing – qubits, unitary quantum gates, and quantum circuits – and will consider how quantum parallelism may provide an advantage over existing numerical methods.
 It will additionally cover the use of basic quantum programming languages with the goal of running simple quantum circuits on simulated and real quantum computers.
 The module will be accessible to all students of the MLiS MSc irrespective of whether they have any background in quantum mechanics.

 Advanced Methods in Psychology

-The module provides an insight into some more advanced or specialised techniques of data collection, organisation and analysis in psychological research (eg eye-tracking, EEG, fMRI, TMS, computational modeling, diary methodologies and workshops).
-Lectures will include implementation of analytical procedures in, for example, specialised data management and statistical packages and on specialised data-gathering equipment and software.
+The module provides an insight into some more advanced or specialised techniques of data collection, organisation and analysis in psychological research (eg eye-tracking, EEG, fMRI, TMS, computational modeling, systematic reviews).

 Machine Learning in Science – Part 2

 This module will cover more advanced topics following from Machine Learning in Science Part 1, specifically the concepts and methods of modern deep learning.
 Topics include deep neural networks, CNNs, RNNs, GANs, RBMs and deep RBMs, autoencoders, transfer learning, reinforcement learning and Markov decision processes, cleaning data and handling large data sets.
 The main project for the module is the self-driving PiCar, as seen in this video.

 Professional Skills for Psychology

 You will cover general research skills and personal development skills.
 The module includes a number of workshops including presentation and writing skills, careers, understanding the wider context of research, consultancy, and practical and ethical issues, along with appropriate Graduate School courses.

 Experience a brain imaging session at our on-campus MRI centre.
 You will then analyse one of the data sets in further lab classes.